Do you own a house with a traditional overhead garage door?

 But problems involving the torsion garage door cables are more severe and will need a skilled service tech.

 Often, the areas where the cable connects to the hinge gets rusty.
 From there, it’s just a matter of time until the hinge breaks or the cable snaps.

-You should avoid this situation at all cost for a couple of reasons.
+You should avoid this situation at all costs for a couple of reasons.
 First, if your one cable snaps, the whole door can get off tracks.
-It can cause extensive damage to your vehicles or even worse, you or your family members.
-In addition to that, repairing such damage isn't cheap and may require installing a brand new door.
+It can cause extensive damage to your vehicles or, even worse, you or your family members.
+In addition to that, repairing such damage isn’t cheap and may require installing a brand new door.

-It's not going to be a simple garage door cable repair anymore.
-Dissembling damaged overhead door and installing a new one can cost over 1000$ depending on the type and manufacturer of the door.
+It’s not going to be a simple garage door cable repair anymore.
+Dissembling a damaged overhead door and installing a new one can cost over 1000$ depending on the door’s type and manufacturer.
 Taking preventive actions, however, can eliminate this problem.

-In conclusion, it's much easier to perform quarterly maintenance of your cables, then wait until they snap and you need garage door cable repair services.
+In conclusion, it’s much easier to perform quarterly maintenance of your cables than wait until they snap and you need garage door cable repair services.
 Those will be much more costly.